-Flooding can be a major concern for businesses.
-Businesses must take precautions to prepare for flooding events.
-This means preparing staff, facilities and any products that could be affected by the impact and damages of floods.
-Learning about emergency preparedness within the municipality and determining what incentives, insurance coverage, and risk information are available will assist with protecting your business from flood risks and damage.
+Flooding can cause major disruption for businesses.
+Businesses must take precautions to prepare for flooding events, such as preparing staff, facilities and any products that may be affected by the impact and damages of floods.
+Learning about emergency preparedness within your municipality and determining what incentives, insurance coverage, and risk information are available will assist with protecting your business from flood risks and damage.

 *Please note that FloodSmart Canada and Partners for Action do not take responsibility for the verification of the services and information identified below.